A Guide to Customer Journey Mapping in 2023

 By now, you have a good understanding of your customer's journey based on the collected information.
 You now take all this data to build and finish your actual map:

 If you've mapped out a future state, you can use your map to plan the resources and actions necessary to build it.
-In other cases, you can work with a tool like Journeys to bring your map to life.
-You can immediately roll out your improved customer experience or launch campaigns based on your journey map through the intuitive visual workflow editor.
+In other cases, you can work with a tool like Journeys, which allows you to orchestrate multi-step customer journeys based on real-time data.

 6. Optimize your website & marketing campaigns